AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 The instructions and game information is accesible from the home section and from the game table section.
 Included inside the instructions are recomendations for the user for better results.

 The form to create a player's profile is short, simple and intuitive, with placeholders to guide the user.
 Once opened the form, it's directly focused on the first input field, so that the user can easily type the required data.
 The birth year input area only accepts numbers.
-Both input requires data before submitting form.
+Both input fields require data before submitting form.

 All files are named according to their purpose.
 The code is labeled for easy access, and well indented for readability.
 All functions in the script are documented using docstrings for future maintainability and debugging.

 All images use alt text in case they don't load.

-The player info section displays the last game result, with the date when it was played.
-It's all stored in local storage but can be deleted using a button provided for the user.
+The player's info section displays the last game result, with the date when it was played.
+They are all stored in the local storage but can be deleted using a button provided for the user.

 Overall, the design is simple, easy to navigate and with a touch of vintage gaming vibes.